 Your PCP will provide most of your care and will help arrange or coordinate the rest of the covered services you get as a plan member.
-Your PCP may refer you to a specialist, but you can go to any specialists in our network without a referral.
+If you need certain types of covered services or supplies, your PCP must give approval in advance (such as giving you a referral to see a specialist).
+If you see a specialist without a referral, you may incur a higher cost share or your claims may be denied.
+For more details about which services require a referral from your PCP, please contact us.